django/django/docs/asgi.rst

 returns ``None`` or a ``(channel, message)`` tuple immediately.
-This approach should work with either synchronous or asynchronous code; part of the design of ASGI is to allow developers to still write synchronous code where possible, as this makes for easier maintenance and less bugs, at the cost of performance.
+This approach should work with either synchronous or asynchronous code; part of the design of ASGI is to allow developers to still write synchronous code where possible, as this generally makes for easier maintenance and less bugs, but at the cost of performance.

 The distinction between protocol servers and applications in this document is mostly to distinguish their roles and to make illustrating concepts easier.